 - Remove the weights and carefully peel off the top layer of paper to reveal the pressed flowers.
 Be careful moving them, they’re delicate!

-Edible flower varieties you can use to decorate shortbread cookies~
+edible flower varieties you can use to decorate shortbread cookies

 You’ll want to use delicate flowers for this project.
 Heavy or thick flowers won’t adhere to the hot cookies.
 You can also consider removing the petals from larger flowers and using them.
 This is ideal for roses, geraniums, or marigolds.
-For a list of edible flowers see my Spring Salad with Edible Flowers post.
+For a list of edible flowers see my Spring Salad with Edible Flowers.

 - pansies are ideal because they’re thin enough to press the whole flower flat, and they come in endless color combinations.